 What one thing could improve the experience of live-tweeting every single NFL island game alongside millions of your closest friends?
 Sweating a high-variance, lottery-style DFS product that rewards the most contrarian approaches, of course!

-Optimal Captain Count By Position:
+Top Captain By Position:

 The Field Is Good At Identifying Top Captain Options

 The correlation between captain ownership and DraftKings points (.60) remains strong for the field, a solid indicator that they’re generally on the right track when it comes to selecting the correct captain.
 This is an important reminder for us not to outsmart ourselves chasing sub-5% owned dart throws, given the likelihood that the slate’s top projected players will finish atop leaderboards.
 If you’re struggling with constructing unique lineups while playing more popular captains, visit this article for suggestions.

 The data showed that 57% of top 1% lineups used a Vegas favorite at captain.
 This is rather intuitive but worth repeating: Teams that score more points often score more fantasy points.

 Unlike main slate contests where it can be difficult to project game flow for nearly a dozen games, single-game slates make it easier to overanalyze and build lineups based on how we think the game will be played.
 Game script correlates strongly with opportunity and is among the most important factors when selecting our pool of potential captains.
 Let’s take a look at the top scorers by game type from last season:

 GROUP SETTINGS & RULES TO CONSIDER

 No more than (2) K/DST In The Same Lineup